- Lymington Film Society

 *Lymington Choral Society (Meets at LCC)

-Church of England - St Thomas & All Saints St Thomas the Apostle, St Thomas Street, and All Saints, Viney Road, Woodside.
+St Thomas the Apostle, St Thomas Street, and All Saints, All Saints Road, Woodside.
 You are very welcome to our church services, house groups and children's activities.
 Baptisms, weddings and funerals arranged at both churches.
 Refresher and beginner courses in the Christian faith held regularly.
-Many other activities including concerts, crèche, Monday lunch club, Vistas women's group, holiday club etc. Further information from the Parish Office, 01590 676194, open 9.30am – 11.30am Monday to Friday.
-Visit us online at www.lymingtonchurch.org.
+Many other activities including concerts, play group, Monday lunch club, Vistas cafe etc. Further information from the Parish Office, 01590 676194, open 9.30am – 11.30am Monday to Friday.
+Visit us online at www.lymingtonchurch.org

 Community First New Forest